maritime-labs/calypso-anemometer/README.rst

     # See section "SignalK telemetry" about how to create an UDP receiver
     # data connection in your Signal K server beforehand.
     calypso-anemometer read --subscribe --target=udp+signalk+delta://openplotter.local:4123
+    # Continuously receive device readings and submit them in NMEA-0183 format via UDP.
+    # See section "NMEA-0183 telemetry" about how to create an UDP receiver
+    # data connection in OpenCPN beforehand.
+    calypso-anemometer read --subscribe --rate=hz_1 --target=udp+broadcast+nmea0183://openplotter.local:10110

 If you already discovered your device and know its address, use the ``CALYPSO_ADDRESS`` environment variable to skip discovery, saving a few cycles::